UDT-ITF/website/source/api/index.md

 #### 2.6.4 Hierarchical Modes
 The physical Book mode is an example of a hierarchical text mode which follows some relatively simple rules:

-- A text location is expressed in a hierarchical mode as a series of postive integer numerical coordinates separated by semicolons
+- A text location is expressed in a hierarchical mode as a series of positive integer numerical coordinates separated by semicolons
   - A numerical coordinate may be expressed as a dotted multiplet (e.g. 1.2.3) to represent a hierarchical structure in the document (e.g. the sections and subsections in a document such as this).
   - Coordinates _MUST_ end with a digit
-  - Numerical coordinates always start coutning with "1".
+  - Numerical coordinates always start counting with "1".
 How these sections are presented and labelled with respect to an actual document can be discovered by making an appropriate [Mode Information Request](253-mode-information-request)
   - Coordinates are read from left-to-right with the leftmost corresponding to the largest scale structures in the source text (pages in the example above).
 - Coordinates may be truncated from the right hand side (removing the most fine-grained divisions first)
   - If a fragment starting point is truncated, missing values _MUST_ be assumed to be "1"